 1. The progressive inflected and non-inflected constructions in Barese

-In some varieties of Barese, the present continuous is expressed through an aspectual inflected construction (in the terms of Manzini & Savoia 2005): an inflected stative verb stɛ (=‘to stay’), a connecting element a (=‘to’) and the present indicative of the lexical verb, which agrees in person and number with the matrix verb.
+In some varieties of Barese, the progressive is expressed through an aspectual inflected construction (in the terms of Manzini & Savoia 2005): an inflected stative verb stɛ (=‘to stay’), a connecting element a (=‘to’) and the present indicative of the lexical verb, which agrees in person and number with the matrix verb.
+This progressive construction contains a multiple agreement configuration involving an inflected auxiliary and a finite complement introduced by a, as in finite control constructions of the Balkan type.
 The example in (1) shows the progressive aspectual construction in the variety spoken in Conversano (Apulia):

 (1) Stek a fatsə u pɛn.